Buteya/rainbow_color_mixer/README.md

 # rainbow_color_mixer

 A simple flutter project build for the web and hosted by vercel.
-Build this app after learning about flutter basics without state mangement, it isn`t perfect but it`s a start.
+Build this app after learning about flutter basics without state mangement, it isn't perfect but it's a start.

 ## Getting Started